What is Raynaud’s Phenomenon?

 If you answer yes to all of the above then it is possible you have Raynaud’s and you should make an appointment to visit the doctor.
 When you visit a physician to discuss these symptoms you may be evaluated for underlying conditions frequently present with Raynaud’s.3

-Onset of secondary Raynaud’s is less common and generally presents over age 30.6,7 When secondary Raynaud’s develops it can be more complex and the symptoms are often worse; it can be very painful, asymmetric, and skin irritations may develop.
-These can be associated with underlying autoimmune or connective tissue diseases including lupus and scleroderma.6 Reports of Raynaud’s have also been associated with certain drugs and repetitive use vibrating tools like drills or jackhammers.7
+Secondary: Onset of secondary Raynaud’s is less common and generally presents over age 30.6,7 When secondary Raynaud’s develops it can be more complex and the symptoms are often worse; it can be very painful, asymmetric, and skin irritations may develop.

 Proactive treatment can decrease the duration and discomfort of an episode of Raynaud’s.7

-- Stay dry - Sweat that cools on the skin can trigger an attack.
+- Stay dry: trigger an attack.
 Choose warm clothes that wick away moisture.
 Sweat can cool you off and trigger a reaction.
 Don’t go out with wet hair or skin.